pludikar/dogbone2/README.md

 #Author-Peter Ludikar
 #Description-A Fusion 360 Add-In for making dog-bone fillets.

-This version is a proof of concept
+This version is a proof of concept, and Beta - it's still underdevelopment.

 I've completely revamped the dogbone add-in by Casey Rogers and Patrick Rainsberry and David Liu some of the original utilities have remained, but mostly everything else has changed.